Rauleto-beep/Rauleto-beep/README.md

 - 👋 Hi, I’m @Rauleto-beep
-- 👀 I’m interested in make a mod on Minecraft on a future
+- 👀 I’m interested in making a mod on Minecraft on a future
 - 🌱 I’m currently learning Java and I will start C++
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me via discord: rauletillo
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I like to play Minecraft and Valorant
+- ⚡ Fun fact: I like to play videogames and programming,always open to learn

 <!---
 Rauleto-beep/Rauleto-beep is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.